-Melania Trump’s Approval Ratings In: How Do Americans Feel About New First Lady?
+Melania Trump’s Approval Ratings: How Do Americans Feel About New First Lady?

 — CNN (@CNN) March 8, 2017

 On another front, Melania’s approval ratings ranked higher with men than women.
-58 percent of men view her positively, compared to 46 percent of women.
-Michelle Obama’s numbers were the opposite with 78 percent women and 68 percent of men viewing her favorably.
-Laura Bush had an even split with 56 percent of women and 55 of men having a positive view of her as first lady.
+Fifty-eight percent of men view her positively, compared to 46 percent of women.
+Michelle Obama’s numbers were the opposite, with 78 percent women and 68 percent of men viewing her favorably.
+Laura Bush had an even split with 56 percent of women and 55 of men having a positive view of her as the first lady.

-When it comes to college-educated women, just 46 percent of women with degrees viewing her favorably and 34 percent unfavorably; 55 percent of women without degrees view her favorably while 28 percent unfavorably.
+When it comes to college-educated women, just 46 percent of women with degrees view her favorably and 34 percent unfavorably; 55 percent of women without degrees view her favorably and 28 percent unfavorably.

 Among college-educated men with degrees, 62 percent view her favorably and 72 percent of men without degrees view her unfavorably.